Acoustic Navigation

 Why use an acoustic navigation positioning system?

 There are many scenarios where a reliable underwater acoustic positioning system is necessary.
-From hydrography to harbour maintenance, AUVs and ROVs need accurate positioning data in order to complete their tasks efficiently.
+From hydrography to harbor maintenance, AUVs and ROVs need accurate positioning data in order to complete their tasks efficiently.
 However, operating underwater poses significant challenges in terms of positioning.

 GNSS signals cannot penetrate beyond an inch below the water’s surface.
 While GNSS can be used before and after a vehicle submerges, this isn’t a reliable method for underwater positioning, especially at great depths when regular surfacing is not viable for underwater operations.
 Similarly, radio waves and light also operate at frequencies that are too high to travel through water.